Strong gravitational lensing effects of black holes with quantum hair: conclusion and discussion

 \section{conclusion and discussion}

 In this paper, we derived the quantum-corrected black hole metric possessing quantum hair from the effective action developed by Barvinsky and Vilkovisky without invoking either the commutativity of the nonlocal operator with covariant derivatives or the nonlocal Gauss-Bonnet theorem.
 The resulting metric is perturbatively obtained on a flat background, which incorporates quantum corrections that scale as $r^{-3}$.
 These quantum corrections to the metric are characterized by the nonlocal Wilson coefficient $\gamma$ due to the nontrivial contributions of Riemann tensor.
 Using the quantum-corrected metric, we investigated quantum effects in the strong deflection limit of light, where light rays pass arbitrary close to the photon sphere.
 Through numerical computations, we showed that as $\gamma$ increases, the radius of the photon sphere, the deflection angle in the strong-field limit, and the relativistic magnification all increase, whereas the angular separation between the outermost and the asymptotic relativistic images decreases.
-Theses results indicate that the quantum hair $\gamma$ leads to, in principle, distinguishable modifications in strong lensing observables, even though such quantum effects may be challenging to detect observationally.
+These results indicate that the quantum hair $\gamma$ leads to, in principle, distinguishable modifications in strong lensing observables.
+Redefining the quantum-hair parameter $\gamma_{\rm re}$, we further evaluated the quantum-corrected observables in the strong-field limit quantitatively.
+For large values of $\gamma_{\rm re}$, these observables exhibit significant deviations from the classical results, which are comparable to current observational sensitivities.
+Although those for more precise value of quantum hair may be challenging to detect with present facilities, improvements in high-precision lensing measurements from next generation surveys may offer an opportunity to examine such quantum corrections.